Archetypes

 Relationship archetypes

-Relationship archetypes are also supported:
+Relationship archetypes are also supported, with defaults defined for:

 workspace {